RedHatNordicsSA/ansible-roadshow/labs/lab-6/README.md

 # Working with your playbooks on GitLab
 :boom: First step, with your web browser, go to the GitLab server: https://$gitlab_server and login with gitlab user and the password provided to you at the start of the lab.

-GitLab is an open source software which provides both a git server and a place where you can collaborate easily around the code put in git.
+GitLab is an open core software which provides both a git server and a place where you can collaborate easily around the code put in git.

 :boom: When logged in go ahead and create a new repository on Gitlab.
 Name the project **studentX-project**.
 You will reference this later on in **lab 8**.
 The project is where you will store your files: